SScreamin/nvim-treesitter/README.md

   <img src="https://github.com/nvim-treesitter/nvim-treesitter/assets/2361214/0513b223-c902-4f12-92ee-8ac4d8d6f41f" alt="nvim-treesitter">
 </h1>

+**NOTE:** Personal fork to to make cache directory configurable.
+This is useful if /home partition is configured with noexec which will block parser compilation at the default location.

 The `nvim-treesitter` plugin provides
 1. functions for installing, updating, and removing [**tree-sitter parsers**](SUPPORTED_LANGUAGES.md);
 2. a collection of **queries** for enabling tree-sitter features built into Neovim for these languages;